 How to Turn on Hosting Mode in QuickBooks for Multiple Users?

 For enabling multiple users you have to turn on the hosting mode, which can be done only from the server or the host computer.
 Once the hosting mode is on you have the option of letting the users use files and features that you want them to access while barring them from others.

-It will also enable you to track what the modifications or deletions have been done and who have done it.
+It will also enable you to track what modifications or deletions have been done and who has done it.
 You also have the option of networking QuickBooks by turning on the hosting mode.

 What is Hosting?

 In QuickBooks hosting means a condition in which the main computer that stores a company file (the host) lets other computers access the file.
 The following services are used by QuickBooks to manage the access of the company files:

 - QuickBooks 2018 uses QuickBooksDB28

 - QuickBooks 2017 uses QuickBooksDB27